Humanitarian Disarmament in Vietnam

 Vietnam still has one of the highest civilian accident rates in the world.

-Norwegian People's Aid supports local organizations who work with Natural Resource Management and redistribution of resources in connection with foreign investments.
+Up until 2016 Norwegian People's Aid supported local organizations who work with Natural Resource Management and redistribution of resources in connection with foreign investments.